JensRantil/rewind/README.rst

 ``````````````
 If anything goes wrong, a single message starting with the ASCII text
 ``ERROR`` will be sent with the response.
 This means an error occured.
-The rest of message contains a human readable description of the actual
+The rest of message contains a human readable (ASCII) description of the
-error that occured.
-This information can be highly useful for remote
+actual error that occured.
+This information can be highly useful for
-clients to debug any problems that might arise.
+remote clients to debug any problems that might arise.

 Event stream
 ------------